COVID-19 and maternity services

-We are reviewing appointments to minimise the number of visits to the hospital and replacing face-to-face appointments with telephone appointments where possible.
-We will contact you directly to explain changes to your antenatal care.
+We are reviewing appointments to minimise the number of visits to the hospital.
+You will have some face to face appointments and some telephone appointments where possible.
+We will contact you directly to explain any changes to your appointment, location or time.

 - 11-14 weeks (blood tests and screening for Down’s Syndrome)